TinyCircuits/TinyCircuits-Wireling-Lib/README.md

 This library allows for easy use of the various Wireling adapter boards.
 Provides basic functions for using the PCA9544A I²C multiplexer, and power switching.

-For more information on Wirelings, vist [TinyCircuits.com](https://tinycircuits.com/).
+For more information on Wirelings, visit [TinyCircuits.com](https://tinycircuits.com/).

 ## Basic Example